SaxonK/user-authentication-api/README.md

 Authenticating and managing a user account is central to almost all web application so I wanted to understand how this is achieved from both the back end and front end perspective.
 ### API
 I had 2 goals I wanted to achieve with the API:
-1. Use established authentication techniques - I achived this by implementing a refresh (30 day lifespan) and access token (10 minute lifespan) pattern where the refresh token is only used to issue new access tokens from the authentication endpoint.
-The access token is used to authenticate all endpoints that access user information.
+1. Use established authentication techniques - I achieved this by implementing a refresh (30 day lifespan) and access token (10 minute lifespan) pattern.
+The refresh token is only used to issue new access tokens from the authentication endpoint.
+The access token is used to authenticate all endpoints that access the user resource.
 2. Design the API to be modular - I wanted to focus on a modular approach to the architecture so I built the API using a MVC inspired design pattern.
 Each resource is split as follows:
    - Controller: Defines the endpoint location and method type.
 Contains all logic for handling the request
    - Service: Contains all reusable business logic specific to each resource
-   - Model: Defines data tables specific to the resource Although the API is built as a monilith, by making the API modular it makes it a simpler task of seperating each resource out into its own micro service.
+   - Model: Defines data tables specific to the resource

+Although the API is built as a monilith, by making the API modular it makes it a simpler task of seperating each resource out into its own micro service should the need arise.

 You can find the details of the API endpoints in the [API directory](./backend).

 ### Front End
-I wanted to get familiar building the front end using the React framework so I added a demo application to show how the API can be used to register, maintain user login across sessions, and make changes to the logged in users data.
+My goal here was to get comfortable building a front end application using the React framework.
+The React app is a demonstration of how the API can be used to register, maintain user login across sessions, and make changes to the logged in users data.

 ## Project Setup
 ### Prerequisites
 - [Docker](https://www.docker.com/)